-Listed below are the different forms of dance that will be categories in the competition on February 28, 29, & March 1.
+Listed below are the different forms of dance that will be categories in the competition.
 In addition, there is an explanation as to what judges will be looking for in each category.
 You may register for as many events as you would like.
 If a category or division has less than three entries, it will be combined with a similar category or division (as needed).
 For example; jazz will be paired with the open category.
 Ballroom will be paired will Folklorico.

 - BALLET – Routine should contain ballet technique incorporating classic movements

 - FOLKLORICO– Routine must utilize folkloric/ethnic style of dance such as Hawaiian, Spanish, Polkas, Clogging, etc.

 - JAZZ– Routine must consist of jazz technique; splits and floor rolls are permissible.

 - LYRICAL/ CONTEMPORARY– Routine that combines both lyrical and modern movements.

 - MODERN– Routine consisting of interpretive movements using contemporary/modern technique.

 - TAP/ CLOGGING– Routine consisting primarily of tap/clog technique.

 - POINTE– Routine must consist of pointe/toe technique.
 (This category is not permitted in the Primary Level)

 In the above dance categories, only three gymnastic tricks are permissible.
 A deduction of 1 point per judge will result for routines that do not comply.
 Minimum lip-syncing and talking are permitted if a character is not portrayed.